-With the help of price sensitivity analysis, companies can make better decisions on how to price a product and services, assigning them the right price and also allowing them to be competitive and increase their revenues.
-But, what is price sensitivity and why is it important?
+Understanding pricing sensitivity is critical for organizations aiming to optimize their pricing strategies and maximize profitability.
+With the help of price sensitivity analysis, companies can make better decisions on how to price a product and services, assigning them the right price and allowing them to be competitive and increase their revenues.

 It is also known as price elasticity of demand.
 This means the extent to which the sale of a particular product or service is affected.
 In general terms, it is how demand changes as the cost of products changes.

 Price sensitivity is commonly measured using the price elasticity of demand or the measure of the change in demand as a function of its price change.

 Price sensitivity varies from one consumer to the next; for example, although some consumers are willing to pay more when the price of a product rises, others are not.

 Before understanding how the price sensitivity process works, it is essential to understand consumer behavior when going through their buying decision process:

 - Recognition: The buyer realizes that they are somewhere between a “real and preferred state.”
 Whether by marketing, advertising, or peer pressure, they want to buy a product.